-IMPORTANT: The textbook for this course is being provided via CarmenBooks.
-Through CarmenBooks, students obtain publisher materials electronically through CarmenCanvas, saving them up to 80% per title.
-The fee for this material is included as part of tuition and is listed as CarmenBooks fee on your Statement of Account.
+The textbook and/or courseware for this course is being provided via CarmenBooks.
+Through CarmenBooks, students obtain publisher materials electronically through CarmenCanvas, saving them up to 80%per title.
+The fee for this material is included as part of tuition and is listed as CarmenBooks eText Library on your Statement of Account.
 In addition to cost-savings, materials provided through CarmenBooks are available immediately on or before the first day of class.
-There is no need to wait for financial aid or scholarship money to purchase your textbook.
-Unless you choose to opt-out of the program, you do NOT need to purchase materials for this course at the bookstore.
-For more information on the program or information on how to opt out, please visit the CarmenBooks website at https://affordablelearning.osu.edu/carmenbooks/students.
+There is no need to wait for financial aid or scholarship money to access your textbook(s).